yarba/GENIE_UnitTests/README.md

 To run the suite, do the following:

  MasterUT/master_ut

+WARNING !!!
+If you work out of a specific development/feature branch, you should make sure that all the configuration files ( config/*.xml, config/G*/*.xml, etc.) are up-to-date.
+Otherwise you may experinece problems at run time.

 If you want to develop an additional unit test, you may be interested in the following:

 a) Using either XSecUT or ReWeiUT as an example/pattern, create a new subdirecory to populate